Richajaishwal0/meroNotes/DSA_psuedocodes/Binary_heap(min).md

 ### Pseudocode for Binary Heap (Min-Heap)

 A **Min-Heap** is a binary heap where the value of each node is less than or equal to the values of its children.
-For a **Max-Heap**, the opposite is true, where the value of each node is greater than or equal to its children.
+For a **Max-Heap**, the opposite is true, where the value of each node is greater than or equal to its children

 ---